 An Ivy League nursing education

-Penn Nursing is the number one nursing school in the world , and has multiple number one and top-rated master’s programs here in the U.S. Join the ranks of Penn Nursing experts and leaders who have been advancing science and delivering solutions, shaping policy and practice, and engaging communities to promote health for over a century.
-These will be your collaborators, your mentors, your friends, leading to a healthier future.
+Penn Nursing has the number one undergraduate nursing program in the country, and is the number one nursing school in the world, and has multiple number one and top-rated master’s programs here in the U.S. Join the ranks of Penn Nursing experts and leaders who have been advancing science and delivering solutions, shaping policy and practice, and engaging communities to promote health for over a century.
+These will be your collaborators, your mentors, your friends, leading to a healthier, more equitable future.

 And our curriculum merges the scientific basis for healthcare with clinical experience , offering a side-by-side incorporation of theoretical and applied knowledge, a rarity in nursing education.